-l.
-Does the State agency offer a conciliation process? ☐ Yes (Complete the remainder of this section.) ⊠ No (Skip to the next section.)
+☐ Yes (Complete the remainder of this section.) ☑ No (Skip to the next section.)
 II.
 Describe the conciliation process and include a reference to State agency policy or directives.
 E&T is a voluntary program, so there is no conciliation process required since participants may disenroll at will with no adverse action or benefit impact.
 What is the length of the conciliation period?

-N/A 4 Dis equalification Policy for General Work Requirements sho s section applies to the General Work Requirements, not just to E&T, and uld be completed by all States, regardless of whether they operate and atory or voluntary E&T program. none CFR subj work registrants are subject to SNAP work requirements at 7 CFR 273.7(a).
-A exempt individual who refuses or fails to comply without good cause, as defined at 7 R 273.7(i)(2), (i)(3), and (i)(4), with SNAP work requirements will be disqualified and fect to State disqualification periods.
-Noncompliance with SNAP work requirements udes voluntarily quitting a job or reducing work hours below 30 hours a month, and any to comply with SNAP E&T (if assigned by the State agency).
-I. What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? ⊠ 30 days □ 60 days ☐ Other: Click or tap here to enter text.
+I. Does the State agency offer a conciliation process?
 II.
+Describe the conciliation process and include a reference to State agency policy or directives.
+E&T is a voluntary program, so there is no conciliation process required since participants may disenroll at will with no adverse action or benefit impact.
+What is the length of the conciliation period? may disenroll at will with no adverse action or benefit impact.
+What is the length of the conciliation period?
+Describe the conciliation process and include a reference to State agency policy l l N/A What is the length of the conciliation period?
+IV/A N/A

+Disqualification Policy for General Work Requirements

+This section applies to the General Work Requirements, not just to E&T, and should be completed by all States, regardless of whether they operate a mandatory or voluntary E&T program.

+All work registrants are subject to SNAP work requirements at 7 CFR 273.7(a).
+A nonexempt individual who refuses or fails to comply without good cause, as defined at 7 CFR 273.7(i)(2), (i)(3), and (i)(4), with SNAP work requirements will be disqualified and subject to State disqualification periods.
+Noncompliance with SNAP work requirements includes voluntarily quitting a job or reducing work hours below 30 hours a month, and failing to comply with SNAP E&T (if assigned by the State agency).

+l.
+What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? ⊠ 30 days □ 60 days ☐ Other: Click or tap here to enter text.
+II.
 For all occurrences of non-compliance discussed below, must the individual also comply to receive benefits again? □ Yes ⊠ No III.
 For the first occurrence of non-compliance per 7 CFR 273.7(f)(2)(i), the individual will be disqualified until the later of: ☐ One month or until the individual complies, as determined by the State agency ☑ Up to 3 months IV.
-For the second occurrence of non-compliance per 7 CFR 273.7(f)(2)(ii), the individual will be disqualified until the later of: ☐ Three months or until the individual complies, as determined by the State agency
+For the second occurrence of non-compliance per 7 CFR 273.7(f)(2)(ii), the individual will be disqualified until the later of: ☐ Three months or until the individual complies, as determined by the State agency ☑ Up to 6 months V. For the third or subsequent occurrence per 7 CFR 273.7(f)(2)(iii), the individual will be disqualified until the later of: